-Pancha Shila – These consist of Narada Shila, Markandeya Shila, Barahi Shila, Garud Shila, and Narsinh Shila.
+These consist of Narada Shila, Markandeya Shila, Barahi Shila, Garud Shila and Narsingh Shila.
 They are sacred rocks on which sages have meditated and attained high positions.

-Tapt Kund – is a hot water spring adjacent to the Badrinath temple.
-The water has medicinal properties and devotees usually take a dip here before darshan.
+It is a hot spring adjacent to the Badrinath temple.
+The water has medicinal properties and devotees usually take a dip before darshan.

-Narad Kund – is near Tapt Kund.
-It is believed Sage Narad authored “Narad Bhakti Sutra” on the banks of this Kund..
+The Narad Kund is near Tapt Kund.
+It is believed Sage Narad authored the “Narad Bhakti Sutra” on the banks of this Kund.

-Saraswati River – is known to have vanished thousands of years ago.
-A small stream flowing from the mountains near Mana village merges with the Alaknanda 1 km ahead and is believed to be the lost Saraswati river.
+The river is known to have vanished thousands of years ago.
+A small stream flowing from the mountains near Mana village merges with the River Alaknanda 1 km ahead and is believed to be the lost Saraswati River.

-Vasudhara Falls – is an idyllic spot 6 km from Mana village and can be reached by a trek.
-Beautiful scenes of the glaciers and peaks can be seen from here.
+It’s a 6-kilometer journey from Mana village to the beautiful Vasundhara Falls.
+The beautiful scenes of the glaciers and peaks can be seen from here.

-Bheem Pul – This is a natural bridge made by the Pandava Bhim by throwing a huge rock across the river.
+The Pandava Bhim created this naturally occurring bridge by throwing a huge rock across the river.
 He did this to make a way for Draupadi to cross the river when they were on their way to heaven.

-Charan Padukas – These are footprints of Lord Vishnu when He first put His feet down here.
+These are the footprints of Lord Vishnu when God first put his feet down here.
 This place is about 3 km from Badrinath.

-Brahma Kapal – This is a highly revered place and it is said Lord Brahma is always present here.
-This sacred site is favored for shradh rituals of departed souls.
+This is a highly revered place and it is said that Lord Brahma is always present here.
+This sacred site is favoured for the shradh rituals of departed souls.